 I cut the brussel sprouts into quarters.
 For smaller brussel sprouts, just cut it into half.

 And now the fun part.
 Sauteeing.
 Or stir-frying.
 Whatever term suits your fancy.

-When sautéing/stir-frying, I use my magic wok.
-I absolutely love my wok.
-We got this as a wedding gift and it is my secret to a great sautéed/stir-fry dish.
-You can use a frying pan, but make sure it retains heat well and the brussel sprouts and carrots can move freely in the pan.
+You can also use a frying pan, but use a large one that retains heat well, and that the brussel sprouts and carrots can move freely in the pan.
 Being able to move the vegetables around will allow for more even cooking.
 Cook the recipe in two batches if your pan is too small.

-Some chicken bouillon will be saltier than others, so adjust your salt accordingly.
-I use a packet of Trader Joe’s savory broth concentrate (~2 tsp).
-Another good chicken bouillon to use that I absolutely love is the Better than Bouillon, Chicken Base.
+Some chicken bouillon will be saltier than others, so adjust the amount used accordingly.
+I have used either a packet Trader Joe’s savory broth concentrate (~2 tsp), or 2-3 tsp of Better than Bouillon, Chicken Base.

 At the end, the vegetable should be a slightly darker green.
 It should also still be slightly crunchy – softer than it was but not soggy.
 Something like this…

 Cheers to no-guilt, healthy eating that is also deliciously TASTY.